 During remote work, organizations face an additional challenge: the lack of informal communication.
 While this may not directly affect productivity, the lack of informal communication can curtail the growth of new ideas and products.

 Creative HR teams are using many tools in Microsoft Teams to overcome this.
 Along with announcements and notifications, HR professionals have created organization-wide channels to share innovative ideas and industry trends, as well as to celebrate personal events like birthdays and promotions.
 The Yammer app is another popular enterprise social media tool used for similar purposes.

 HR departments can also use live events within Microsoft teams to conduct company-wide town hall meetings or seminars to improve employee engagement.

 Transforming Microsoft Teams into a Service Desk

-If your organization uses Enterprise Service Management best practices, and your HR department uses InvGate Service Desk as a service desk tool to receive and process requests, you can integrate both platforms with InvGate's Service Desk bot for Microsoft Teams.
+If your organization uses Enterprise Service Management best practices, and your HR department uses InvGate Service Desk as a service desk tool or help desk solution to receive and process requests, you can integrate both platforms with InvGate's Service Desk bot for Microsoft Teams.

 This way, employees can request vacation days directly from Teams, or ask for a new peripheral without leaving the communication platform.
 Also, your HR team can respond to requests, check tickets status, and more.